alibaba/graph-learn/dynamic_graph_service/k8s/charts/dgs/k8s.md

-## Introduction
+# Service Deployment

-This chart bootstraps a Dynamic-Graph-Service deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+The Dynamic-Graph-Service can be deployed on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites

 - Kubernetes 1.19+
 - Helm 3.2.0+
 - PV provisioner support in the underlying infrastructure

-- Pre-deployed [Kafka](https://kafka.apache.org/) queue service with corresponding topics created, configure it with [Kafka service parameters](#kafka-service-parameters)
+## Deploy kafka queue service
+The Dynamic-Graph-Service uses [Kafka](https://kafka.apache.org/) queue service to store streaming graph updates and sampled results.
+Before deploy a dgs service, you must deploy a kafka cluster first and create the following kafka queues:
+- `dl2spl`: receiving graph updates from your data-source loaders, and consumed by sampling workers.
+- `spl2srv`: receiving sampled results from sampling workers, and consumed by serving workers.

 ## Installing the Chart